knightr1d3r007/DIY_ESP32_Marauder/README.md

 4.- Finally, when all files are uploaded, click the "program" button.

 5.- Solder/Plug your "TFT_LCD 2.8" 240x320 SPI ILI9341" and ESP32-DevKitC to the DIY_Marauder PCB.
-(Solder/plug the TFT_LCD to the front of the PCB and the ESP32_DevKitC to the back of the PCB.
+(Solder/plug the TFT_LCD and the ESP32_DevKitC to the front side of the PCB.
+Solder the GPS to the back side of the PCB.
 Guide yourself by the ground pins)

 6.- Reset yout board, ESP_maruder should boot and show the logo.
 The DIY_ESP32_Marauder is ready to rock and roll.